-10. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Associate Dean of Students.
+11. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Associate Vice President for Student Affairs/Dean of Students.

-11. Contributes to an effective unit by completing projects and performing other duties assigned by the Associate Dean of Students.
+12. Contributes to an effective unit by completing projects and performing other duties assigned by the Associate Vice President for Student Affairs/Dean of Students.

-The Director of the Disability Resource Center is supervised by the Associate Dean of Students and supervises full- and part-time staff, graduate assistants, and student workers.
+The Director of the Disability Resource Center is supervised by the Associate Vice President for Student Affairs/Dean of Students and supervises full- and part-time staff, graduate assistants, and student workers.